-Companies on both sides have been battered by Washington's tariffs and retaliatory duties imposed by the government of Chinese President Xi Jinping.
-The stakes are rising as global economic growth cools.
+Companies on both sides have been battered by Washington's tariffs and retaliatory duties imposed by Beijing.
+And the stakes are rising as global economic growth cools.

-Trump hiked tariffs on Chinese goods over complaints Beijing steals or pressures companies to hand over technology.
-The dispute has spread to include Chinese industry development plans, cyberspying and the countries' lopsided trade balance.
+Trump hiked tariffs on Chinese goods in July over complaints Beijing steals or pressures companies to hand over technology.
+The dispute spread to include Chinese technology plans, cyberspying and their lopsided trade balance.

 Chinese leaders have offered to narrow their multibillion-dollar trade surplus with the United States.
-But they have balked at making major changes in development plans they see as a path to prosperity and more global influence.
+But they have resisted making major changes in development plans they see as a path to prosperity and global influence.

 "China will continue resisting U.S. demands in certain areas, such as changes to its industrial strategy and the role of the state in its economy," said Eswar Prasad, a Cornell University economist who was head of the China division at the International Monetary Fund.

 Chinese officials reject complaints that foreign companies are required to hand over technology.
-But business groups and foreign governments point to rules they say compel companies to disclose trade secrets or share technology with state-owned local partners.
+But business groups and foreign governments point to rules they say compel companies to share technology with state-owned local partners or disclose trade secrets.

-Chinese officials also are balking at U.S. pressure to accept an enforcement mechanism to monitor whether Beijing carries out its promises, said Kuijs.
+Chinese officials also are balking at U.S. pressure to accept a mechanism to monitor whether Beijing carries out its promises, said Kuijs.

-"They feel that it is humiliating for China," he said.
+"They feel that it is humiliating for China if another country does this," he said.

-The U.S. delegation is led by Trade Representative Robert Lighthizer, who has said his priority is Chinese industrial policy.
+The U.S. delegation is led by Trade Representative Robert Lighthizer, who has said his priority is Chinese industrial policy, not the trade gap.
 He is accompanied by Treasury Secretary Steven Mnuchin.

-The Chinese side is led by Vice Premier Liu He, Xi's top economic adviser.
+The Chinese side by Vice Premier Liu He, President Xi Jinping's top economic adviser.
 It will be his second meeting with Lighthizer following last month's talks in Washington.

 Wiseman reported from Washington.